 - Monitor lights indicating obstructions or other trains ahead and watch for car and truck traffic at crossings to stay alert to potential hazards.

-Subway and Streetcar Operators state the following job skills are important in their day-to-day work.
+When polled, Subway and Streetcar Operators say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.